UnityTechnologies/Substacnce-Painter-To-Unity/README.md

 this is a for novice Unity user in artist

 Let's take a look at the process of moving from Allegorithmic's Substance Painter to Unity.
-Original source was provided by Kyujin.
+Original source was provided by Gyujin.
 It is good to see it together with the last posting.

 Resource Export  (1) : http://illu.tistory.com/1264